Jones Morgan: Later years

 Morgan fell into poverty in his old age, being provided free meals from church charity efforts.
 By 1986 he was renting a room, surviving on his Social Security pension check.

 In the much later years of his life, especially after the death of Nathan E. Cook, who had long been hailed as not only the last surviving veteran of the Spanish–American War but of any American engagement, debate raged over the trustworthiness of Jones Morgan's claim to have served.
 Morgan did not receive any military benefits due to a lack of official papers providing evidence of his time in the army.
 Morgan attributed this to a fire in 1912 which destroyed the papers.
 Several experts, including military archivist Mike Knapp and Commander Carlton Philpot, USN, say no concrete evidence can be brought forth of Morgan's time in the army, but that they did not doubt him.
 Army record-keeping in the 1890s, to begin with, was inadequate, especially for black soldiers, who were treated like second-class citizens.

 On October 5, 1992, the representative from Virginia's 3rd congressional district, Thomas J. Bliley, Jr., proposed on the floor of the United States House of Representatives a bill which would "grant Mr. Morgan the benefits he deserves," via an honorable discharge.
 In the three years before his death, Morgan became a popular local figure in Virginia.
 Morgan met former president George H. W. Bush and then-Chairman of the Joint Chiefs of Staff, General Colin Powell, and led the Veterans of Foreign Wars parade.

 Death

-Jones died on August 23, 1993, at the age of 110.
+Jones died on August 23, 1993, aged 110.
 He was interred at the Forest Lawn Cemetery in Richmond, Virginia with a commemorative plaque atop his tombstone denoting Morgan as a Buffalo Soldier.

-Documentation

-The Ancestry.com website shows there is a 1942 World War II Draft Registration card listing Jones J. Morgan, a resident of Richmond, Virginia, born on October 23, 1888, in Newberry County, South Carolina.
-If true, Jones would have been 6 years younger than claimed and could not have served in the Spanish-American War.